GuessHuIAm/replication/notebook.md

 ## Replication Paradigm ##
 For simplicity and robustness, we chose to implement a Primary-Secondary Replication Paradigm.
 This consists of utilizing three `multiprocessing` `Process`es, acting as three, fully functioning synchronized servers, where each process is assigned an index (0, 1, or 2).
 By default, process 0 is designated the initial primary replica (i.e., the server to which clients communicate directly).

+- Synchronization

+Synchronization between primary and secondary replicas is done in the following manner: Each action dependent on persistence (account creation, message delivery, account deletion, listing accounts) is first relayed by the primary replica to each of its secondary replicas (all replicas with a higher index than it), the secondary replicas perform those actions and update their databases, and then the primary performs the action itself.

 ## Leader Election ##
 Leader election is done in order of lowest index.
 I.e., the lowest-indexed replica available is chosen to be the primary, and both the client and secondary replicas maintain a continuous heartbeat with the primary replica, transitioning to the next replica in line in the event that a response is not detected from the primary.